itucsdb1601/itucsdb15/docs/user/member1.rst

 After the warning message

 .. figure:: ../png_profile/us18.png
+   :scale: 50 %
    :alt: Warning message for the Delete operation

 Fig. 18 Warning message for the Delete operation